cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 <img src="plots/part1_bkg_model.png" width="700"/>
 </details>

 As the background model is extracted from data, we want to introduce a freely floating normalisation term.
 We use the total number of data events (including in the signal region) as the initial prefit value of this normalisation object i.e. assuming no signal in the data.
-The syntax to the name this object is `{model}_norm` which will the be picked up automatically by combine.
-Note we also allow the shape parameter to float in the final fit to data.
+The syntax to name this normalisation object is `{model}_norm` which will the be picked up automatically by combine.
+Note we also allow the shape parameter to float in the final fit to data (by not setting to constant).
 ```python
 norm = ROOT.RooRealVar("model_bkg_Tag0_norm", "Number of background events in Tag0", data.numEntries(), 0, 3*data.numEntries() )
 alpha.setConstant(False)